 All SABC programs (Cosmetologist, Barbering, Holistic Practitioner, Esthetician, Massage Therapist, Manicurist and Advanced Manicurist) begin new classes every Monday.
-If Monday is a holiday, the classes starts on Tuesday.
+If Monday is a holiday, the classes start on Tuesday.
 Flexible schedules are available for full-time, part-time, and evening classes.
 Your schedule will be determined based on the specific program you choose.

-Orientation classes are held every Thursday between 10:00 a.m. to 11:00 a.m.
+Orientation classes are done via online platform.
 All new students, transfers and re-enrollment students are required to attend orientation prior to beginning the class.